JBarnard05/WEB504-Static-Portfolio/README.md

 # WEB504-Static-Portfolio
 ## Jake Barnard's Personal Portfolio.
-This portfolio will showcase some of my key acedemic projects, highlight my technical and soft skills, as well as provide a contact page.
+This portfolio will showcase some of my key academic projects, highlight my technical and soft skills, as well as provide a contact page.